The Chronicles of Spellborn

 The Chronicles of Spellborn was a massively multiplayer online role-playing game (MMORPG) initially released on November 27, 2008, developed by Spellborn International and distributed by Frogster Interactive, Mindscape and Acclaim Games; set in a post-apocalyptic fantasy world.
 Spellborn used the Unreal Engine, featured a European Art approach and contained notable contributions from Jesper Kyd.
 In August 2010, the game was shut down.

-As of 2019, the game is still played on a proprietary private server that is operated by a former developer.
+As of 2019, the game is still playable on a proprietary private server that is operated by a former developer.

 Gameplay

 Spellborn consisted largely of conventional MMORPG gameplay, in which the player plays a character (avatar), and explores the gameworld in order to gain experience points and advance in level.
 In exploring the gameworld, the player encounters quests, the most important part of Spellborns gameplay.
 The game had about a thousand of these quests.
 Completing quests was the primary means of earning experience points.
-Repeatedly killing dolphins ("Grinding" in gaming jargon) to gain levels was not a practical option in Spellborn.
+Repeatedly killing enemies ("Grinding" in gaming jargon) to gain levels was not a practical option in Spellborn.
 Separate from other story-driven quests were the Ancestral Quests, which allowed the player to take the role of a major character in Spellborn's history to accomplish a specific requirement.
 Players needed to complete certain Ancestral Quests in order to advance their character's story arc.Spellborn incorporated a first-person targeting system.
 In this system, the player selected an available skill to use, while aiming at the opponent.
 The player could also use two skills at the same time to create combinations.

 In Spellborn the player could choose Humans and Daevis as race, who can become all classes and feature no special advantages or flaws.
 At character creation the player could also select one of three archetypes, which then spread into three different classes each at level 5.
 Every class got access to several different skills, which could be used in combat, but due to the Skilldeck system players can only choose between a few at any time.
 Every skill a character had learned in a career was listed in the skill book.
 Some skills were unique to certain classes, while others were shared between them.
 Characters learned new skills as they increased in level.
 At maximum level a character could also learn the skills of the other archetypes (but not classes) by exploring certain places in the game's setting.

 Unlike most games of its type, armor and weapons in Spellborn didn't provide any statistical improvements to the player's character.
 Instead, they served aesthetic purposes.
 Players could choose their character's appearance at the beginning of the game, and could change it later by using different items with higher requirements.
 Players could enhance their gear with Sigils.
 These enhancements were interchangeable between different items.